joungh93/PyRAF_GMOS_IFU/README.md

 Gemini GMOS/IFU reduction & analysis package imported by PyRAF
 * This package is only applicable to an observing program with a single field (not yet to multiple programs/fields... :crying_cat_face: :sweat_drops:).
 * In principle, **_one science observation_** per **_one GCAL flat_** is best for this GMOS/IFU reduction workflow.
 However, there are some exclusive cases (i.e. saturated flats).
 These codes will be improved to deal with the problems.
+* This code is only for GMOS/IFU 2-slit mode.
+For 1-slit mode, I will update later.

 ## Prerequisites
 * Gemini GMOS/IFU raw data and the associated calibration data (bias) will be needed.